rutrum/convert-case/README.md

 * `Case::random_cases` is removed

 Other breaking changes:
 * `Boundary::Custom` has lost the `arg` parameter.
-It was originally used for building boundaries from delimiters with the `Boundary::from_delim` function, which is also removed.
+  * It was originally used for building boundaries from delimiters with the `Boundary::from_delim` function, which is also removed because
-* `delim_boundary!` macro has replaced `Boundary::from_delim` functionality
+  * `delim_boundary!` macro has replaced `Boundary::from_delim` functionality, without the need of the `arg` parameters
 * `Casing::with_boundaries` is now `Casing::set_boundaries` and `Casing::without_boundaries` is now `Casing::remove_boundaries` to align with `Converter`

 ### 0.9.0: Back to enums, but keep the customization